-Rate Base Summary
+J. Rate Base Summary

-Based on the forgoing, staff recommends that the appropriate year-end test year rate base is \$150,423.
+Based on the forgoing, we find that the appropriate year-end test year rate base is \$150,423.
 Rate base is shown on Schedule No. 1-A. The related adjustments are shown on Schedule No. 1-B.